 Disclaimer: All information described in this article is publicly available and can be independently verified through research.
 Nothing presented here violates any non-disclosure agreement or discloses proprietary detection methodologies that I have reported.
 This article is intended for educational and research purposes only.

 My name is sebwebneb.
 I am an independent security researcher specializing in kernel-level vulnerability research and anti-cheat system analysis.
-I have submitted accepted vulnerability reports to Epic Games through their HackerOne bug bounty program, as well as several reports to Riot Games and other major companies.
+I have submitted accepted vulnerability reports to Epic Games through their HackerOne bug bounty program, as well as reports to Riot Games, Malwarebytes, and other major companies.
 I am not employed by these companies and do not have access to their internal systems.
-I am writing this article because the gaming security community is saturated with misinformation and speculation regarding the operational mechanics of kernel-level anti-cheat systems.
+I am writing this article because the gaming security community is saturated with misinformation and speculation regarding how kernel-level anti-cheat systems actually work.

 Understanding Anti-Cheat Architecture

-To effectively analyze anti-cheat systems, you must first understand their fundamental architecture.
-Many people conceptualize an anti-cheat as a single program that simply "scans for cheats."
-This oversimplification leads to flawed assumptions about detection methodologies.
+To effectively analyze anti-cheat systems, you need to understand their fundamental architecture.
+Most people conceptualize an anti-cheat as a single program that simply "scans for cheats."
+This oversimplification leads to completely flawed assumptions about detection methodologies.

 Think of an anti-cheat system like a turtle: the anti-cheat is the shell, and the game is the body.
 If you can penetrate or circumvent the shell, you gain direct access to the body.
 This metaphor illustrates the protective layering that modern anti-cheat systems employ.

 In Fortnite's case, the anti-cheat operates as a combined system.
-UAC (Epic's user-mode component) works in conjunction with EasyAntiCheat's Kernel Module.
+UAC (Epic's user-mode component) works in conjunction with EasyAntiCheat's kernel module.
 These components function cooperatively, sharing telemetry and cross-referencing behavioral data points.
-The user-mode component monitors process space, detects overlay applications, and identifies unsigned executables, like those protected with VMProtect as it is commonly used in commercial cheats.
+The user-mode component monitors process space, detects overlay applications, and identifies unsigned executables commonly used in commercial cheats.
 The kernel component serves an entirely different purpose.

 The kernel-mode component of a modern anti-cheat system maintains near-total visibility of system activity.
-Apart from things running outside the system or above it, like System Management Mode or Hypervisors, the kernel driver observes all standard CPU-mediated activity.
-This includes driver enumeration, process traversal, thread inspection, and kernel memory.
+Apart from things running outside the system or above it, like System Management Mode or hypervisors, the kernel driver observes all standard CPU-mediated activity.
+This includes driver enumeration, process traversal, thread inspection, and kernel memory scanning.
 While there are edge cases involving specialized hardware or firmware manipulation that can evade this visibility, these represent advanced attack vectors beyond the scope of typical cheat development.

 What many developers fail to understand is that anti-cheat systems are automated pattern-recognition engines, not human analysts making contextual judgments.
 If you have a kernel-level cheat loaded for an entirely different game, you can still receive a ban in Fortnite.
 The system cannot determine with absolute certainty that a specific kernel driver was exclusively used for Counter-Strike and would never interact with Fortnite.
 This is a critical distinction that separates theoretical bypass knowledge from practical operational security.